Volunteer Opportunities

 Seatuck Environmental Association

 Islip, NY – The Seatuck Environmental Association is a member-supported 501(c)(3) organization dedicated to conserving Long Island wildlife and the environment.
 The organization pursues its mission by employing a multi-pronged approach to various wildlife conservation projects and offering high-quality environmental education opportunities for Long Islanders of all ages.
 One of the ways volunteers can get involved is through our growing number of citizen science programs which aim to learn more about Long Island wildlife and the habitats they utilize, including Diamondback Terrapins which are found in the Long Island Sound.
-Visit our website at seatuck.org to learn more about these programs and other ways you can join our team.
+Visit the Seatuck Environmental Association website to learn more about these programs and other ways you can join the team.

 Sheldrake Environmental Center, Inc.